en-pei/fabm0_agg/src/models/hzg/agg/README.md

 # AGG

-This is AGG, developed as part of the FABM framework.
+This is AGG, a distribution-based aggregation-SPM model.

 ## Citation